PraveshKunwar/PravK/README.md

 # Introduction

 Welcome to Winbi.

-## Halt process?
+## Contributing

-This will be my last commit on this bot for a bit.
-Feel free to contribute if you would like, but working on some bigger things for now.
+Checkout the contributing file if you want to contribute.